 Overview

 Calypso is developing and proposes to construct, own and operate a natural gas pipeline which will extend from a point on the exclusive economic zone boundary between the United States (“U.S.”) and the Bahamas in the Atlantic Ocean to onshore point(s) of delivery near Port Everglades, Florida (“Calypso Facilities”).
 Calypso proposes to provide firm and interruptible natural gas transportation service.
-Calypso plans to interconnect the Calypso Facilities with a pipeline owned and operated by its affiliate, Hawksbill Creek LNG, Ltd., [a Bahamian corporation], which will extend from Freeport, Grand Bahama to the U.S.-Bahamas boundary point.
-[Calypso will consider interconnecting with other upstream pipelines if, in its sole discretion, is it economic to do so.]
+Calypso plans to interconnect the Calypso Facilities with a pipeline owned and operated by its affiliate, Hawksbill Creek LNG, Ltd. ("Hawksbill"), [a Bahamian corporation], which will extend from Freeport, Grand Bahama to the U.S.-Bahamas boundary point.
+By means of such interconnection, Calypso will receive regassified LNG from Hawksbill for redelivery to customers in the State of Florida(?).
+[Calypso will consider interconnecting with other upstream pipelines if, in its sole discretion, is it economic to do so.
+This may not work for an open access pipeline, especially if Calypso is paying for the interconnect; however, stating the reason for the interconnect (otherwise cannot get the supply) may help.]

 Calypso is offering transportation service on a nondiscriminatory, open-access basis.